It began with a question that never quite settled.

 The first record I was able to work from was the 100th Anniversary Yearbook of the Tennessee School for the Deaf.

 It is not a small book, and it was not easily come by.
 My father did not receive a copy as part of his time at the school.
 He asked the school principal, Mrs. Poore, for one, and was told he could have it if he paid five dollars for it when he returned after the summer.
+He promised her he would.

 That summer, he worked on his mother’s farm, and helped his grandmother and uncle.
 When he returned, he paid for the book himself.